How monetary policy works

 How does quantitative easing work?

-By buying assets from commercial banks, the Eurosystem helps to boost economic growth and return inflation to the level consistent with the definition of price stability.
+By buying assets from commercial banks, central bank, if needed, helps to boost economic growth and return inflation to the level consistent with the definition of price stability.
 When buying assets, the economy is stimulated through the following main channels:

 - the direct impact channel, by driving down the yields of purchased debt securities;